 See the recipe card below for measurements.

-Puree the vegetables until smooth using a blender.
+STEP 7: Puree the vegetables until smooth using an immersion blender.
 It should resemble a thick cheese sauce.

 Can I make this soup without an immersion blender?